-If you give it some thought, you will be able to come up with even more ideas of things you can make with crochet circles.
-Have a few practice rounds, and once you have got the knack of crochet circles, you can make dozens of interesting items, all using that formula of increasing every round.
+If you give it some thought, you will be able to come up with even more ideas of things you can make with crochet circle patterns.
+Have a few practice rounds, and once you have got the knack for crochet circles, you can make dozens of interesting items, all using that formula of increasing every round.
 I hope you have fun creating something new and unique!

 - Chain 4-6 stitches.
 Use 6 for fine yarn and 4 for thicker yarn.
 Slip stitch to the first stitch to form a circle.
 Alternatively use a magic circle.

 - Round 1: Chain 1 (This is sc turning chain).
 Single crochet 6 times through the center of the loop.
 Slip stitch to close the loop.
 Pull the tail to make the center tight.

 - Round 2: Chain 1.
 Work 2 single crochet in each stitch.
 (If started at 6, now 12 stitches).
 Slip stitch closed.

 - Round 3: Work 2 stitches into first single crochet, then 1 stitch into the next.
 Repeat all the way around.
 (18 stitches.)

 - Round 4: 2 single crochet into the first stitch, 1 stitch into each of next 2 stitches.
 Repeat all the way around.
 (24 stitches) FORMULA: For each round you crochet, you will do 1 more stitch before the next increase, all the way around the circle.
 Continue until the circle is the size you require.